mmeyer2k/dcrypt/README.md

 ```

 **NOTE**:
-These implementations are for reference only and are marked as `@deprecated`.
+These implementations are for reference only and are fully marked as `@deprecated`.
 The RC4 cipher in general has many known security problems, and the Spirtz implementation provided here has not been verified against known test vectors.
 Both are very slow and inefficient.
 This was just for fun.
-Use block ciphers for anything important.

 **NOTE**:
 Backwards compatibility breaking changes to these classes will not result in an incremented major version number.

 # Show me some love :heart_eyes:
-Developing dcrypt has been a labor of love for many years.
+Developing dcrypt has been a great journey for many years.
 If you find dcrypt useful, please consider donating some Litecoin.

 `LN97LrLCNiv14V6fntp247H2pj9UiFzUQZ`